 A mapping of the GBP and SBP to the Sustainable Development Goals (SDGs) is available and aims to provide a broad frame of reference by which issuers, investors and bond market participants can evaluate the financing objectives of a given Green, Social or Sustainability Bond/Bond Programme against the SDGs.
-It can be found on the ICMA Website at (https://www.icmagroup.org/green-social-and-sustainability-bonds/).
+It can be found on the GBP/SBP webpages on ICMA's website.